Young MVI: a fresh perspective

 To assure that younger generations of NWO-MVI researchers are actively engaged in the MVI program Young MVI was installed, a group of young researchers from ongoing or recently finished MVI projects.
 President Wouter Boon – assistant professor at Utrecht University – explains the why and what of Young MVI.

 How did Young MVI come about?

 ‘It was initiated by the NWO-MVI Board.
 The members – who are senior researchers with ample experience in the field – wanted to ensure that younger generations of researchers would be actively involved in the MVI program.
 Young MVI currently consists of five postdocs and assistant professors who form a committee of young scholars that, among other things, advises the Board on ongoing business.
-We have a vacancy for a young researcher with a background in the technical sciences and a strong affinity with the MVI approach, which we want to fill during the upcoming academic year.’
+We are currently looking for new members for Young MVI from February 2020!’

 What does Young MVI do?

 ‘One of the roles of Young MVI is to advise the Board on issues concerning, for example, calls for proposals and the daily practice of MVI research.
 One of the topics we are actively engaged in together with the Board, is the matter of valorisation panels.
 Every MVI project has such a panel that involves the relevant stakeholders in the project.
 We want to share best practices on how to deal with public and private parties in such panels, and how to keep these parties engaged.